 Concealed Handgun License Class

-The state-mandated course required to obtain a Texas License to Carry.
+The state-mandated course required to obtain a Texas License to Carry is taught entirely online (separate fee of $45.00 after discount).
 The class covers

 There is a written test and a shooting proficiency test.
 Also required, separately, are a background check and fingerprinting.
 We will guide you through the entire process.

 - handgun safety

 - the Texas Penal Code